skip navigation

 Tim Pederson has been a head coach at Taylor and Amherst for 29 years.
 He has coached in 571 games in that time period surpassing the 400 win barrier in 2013 and finishing with a record of 402-169.
 He has won 7 conference championships, advanced to the State Tournament 3 times and won a State Championship in 1999.

-Bob Sulser – Beloit Memorial
+Bob Sulser – Beloit Turner and Madison Memorial

 Bob Sulser has been a head coach for 27 years compiling an amazing 394 wins against only 169 losses.
 He started his career at Madison Memorial and has been the Coach at Beloit Turner for the past 14 years.
 In his career he has lead his teams to 11 conference championships, 5 state appearances, and a runner-up finish at the State Tournament in 2002.